July 21, 2025 City Council Minutes

 MOUNTAIN IRON CITY COUNCIL

-Mayor Anderson called the City Council meeting to order at 6:30p.m. with the following members present: Councilor Ed Roskoski, Joe Prebeg Jr., Julia Buria and Mayor Peggy Anderson.
-Also, present were: Craig Wainio, City Administrator; Tim Satrang, Director of Public Works; Anna Amundson, Library Director/Special Events Coordinator; Amanda Inmon, Municipal Services Secretary; Al Johnson, City Engineer; Bryan Lindsay, City Attorney.
-Absent members: Councilor Al Stanaway
+Mayor Anderson called the City Council meeting to order at 6:30p.m. with the following members present: Councilor Ed Roskoski, Bradley Gustafson, Al Stanaway, Julie Buria, and Mayor Peggy Anderson.
+Also, present were: Tim Satrang, Director of Public Works; Amanda Inmon, Municipal Services Secretary; Sgt.
+Grant Toma, Sheriff’s Department; Al Johnson, City Engineer; and Mark Madden, Fire Department Chief.

 - That the communications be accepted and placed on file and those requiring further action by the City Council be acted upon during their proper sequence on the agenda.

-- To authorize the payments of the bills and payroll for the period August 1-15, totaling $712,414.27 a list is attached and made a part of these minutes).
+- To authorize the payments of the bills and payroll for the period June 16-30, totaling $432,111.67 (a list is attached and made a part of these minutes).

 Public Forum: